Stanley Michels: New York City Council

 Councilman Michels was elected to the City Council in 1978.
 He represented a district in northern Manhattan.
 He created legislation that mostly focused on reducing pollution and other environmental issues in New York City, like reducing and limiting the use of cigarette smoking indoors and protecting children from lead paint poisoning.

 Councilman Michels was the prime sponsor of the Clean Indoor Air Act, which was the city's first law regulating smoking in public places.
 It required that nonsmoking areas be established in all enclosed public spaces designed to accommodate more than 10 people.
 It was introduced to the New York CIty Council in the year 1987.

 That law was expanded by two subsequent laws, including the complete ban on smoking in bars and restaurants adopted in 2003 at the urging of Mayor Michael R. Bloomberg.

 Passing

-Stanley passed away in 2008 at the age of 75 from cancer.
+Stanley died in 2008 at the age of 75 from cancer.
 A promenade in Fort Tryon Park in northern Manhattan is named in his honor.